-This directly implies that banks need to ensure that all data used in risk aggregation must be clearly and unambiguously defined and understood enterprise-wide so to enforce consistency and control to improve regulatory compliance.
+This directly implies that banks need to ensure that all data used in risk aggregation must be clearly and unambiguously defined and understood enterprise-wide to enforce consistency and control, thereby improving regulatory compliance.
 Metadata that is managed properly enables strong risk data aggregation capabilities, while a clearly defined and usable infrastructure allows banks to know that the data they are looking at is accurate and precise.

-Data lineage is critical to an organisations ability to fulfil the intent of BCBS 239, the Bank of International Settlements (BIS) alludes to this as part of proper data risk aggregation and risk reporting:
+Data cataloging facilitates classifying the business meaning of data so organisations know what inputs are going into risk reports.
+Reporting accuracy depends on processing all the required data for a report.
+Data lineage is critical to an organisation’s ability to fulfil the intent of BCBS 239.
+The Bank of International Settlements (BIS) alludes to this as part of proper data risk aggregation and risk reporting:

 “… High quality risk management reports rely on the existence of strong risk data aggregation capabilities, and sound infrastructure and governance ensures the information flow from one to the other.”